smhg/Propel2/README.md

 The methods are still available, but only through magic `__call()`.
 They do not appear on the query object interface and thus are not suggested by autocomplete.
 Using them will trigger a deprecation warning.
 The method docs in `src/Propel/Runtime/ActiveQuery/DeprecatedCriteriaMethods.php` describe how to replace them.

 A full list of deprecated methods can be found in [#28](https://github.com/mringler/perpl/pull/28).
 Notable mentions are `Criteria::addCond()` and `Criteria::combine()`, which are replaced by `Criteria::combineFilters()` (see above), and `Criteria::addSelectQuery()`, which is replaced by the aptly-named `Criteria::addSubquery()`.

+## Changing method names of cross-relations
+*Affects cross-relations with parallel regular FK between target tables*

+Fixed naming might lead to exceptions during `model:build`, requesting to change relation names that cause duplicate names.

+Cross-relations that were previously prefixed with "Cross" are now named correctly, meaning model methods like `addCrossBook()` are now replaced with the correctly named `addBook()`.

 # Outlook